FAQs

 What if I get injured during training and can no longer take part – what happens to my money?

-The challenge deposit is non-refundable.
-However, if you withdraw with an injury (or for any other reason) before 1 August 2025 you may transfer the balance (£699 – Early Bird Registration, £799 – General Registration) towards your place in any future Run for Love.
+The challenge is non-refundable.
+However, if you withdraw with an injury (or for any other reason) before 1 August 2026 you may transfer the balance (£1,200 Early Bird, £1,500 General Admission) towards your place in any future Run for Love.

 Do I need insurance?